Miokasa/2024Fall_projects/README.md

 ### Datasets Preparation
 1. For historical bitcoin price:
 Use yfinance API to get historical data from yahoo finance.
+(Please have a look at data_source.py for further details)

 2. For historical S&P500 price:
 Use yfinance API to get historical data from yahoo finance.
+(Also, please have a look at data_source.py for further details)

 For US data:
 Firstly, filter and download raw data from www.congress.gov.
 Specifically, we navigated to the "Advanced Searches" feature on the website and applied the following filters: